ry1209/Work-Queue/README.md

 # Work-Queue
 Python multi-threaded queue management system which can be used for a variety of purposes including web automation.
-Leveraging Python queue module, which implements 3 types:
+It leverages the Python queue module, which implements three types of queues:
-1. FIFO
+1. FIFO (First In, First Out)
-2. FILO
+2. LIFO (Last In, First Out)
 3. Priority Queue

 User Guide